chromice/ae/README.md

 }
 ```

-When method `is_valid()` is called, the form will iterate through all its fields, calling their `validate()` method.
+When `is_valid()` method is called, the form will iterate all its fields, calling their `validate()` method.
 All validation constraints that were set when fields were declared are checked at this stage.

 ### Presentation